Foam: Formation

-Finally, the difference in the top and bottom pressure equal the change in hydrostatic pressure:
+Finally, the difference in the top and bottom pressure equals the change in hydrostatic pressure:

 At the stem of the bubble, the shape of the bubble is nearly cylindrical; consequently, either R3 or R4 is large while the other radius of curvature is small.
 As the stem of the bubble grows in length, it becomes more unstable as one of the radius grows and the other shrinks.
 At a certain point, the vertical length of the stem exceeds the circumference of the stem and due to the buoyancy forces the bubble separates and the process repeats.

 Stability

 Stabilization

-The stabilization of a foam is caused by van der Waals forces between the molecules in the foam, electrical double layers created by dipolar surfactants, and the Marangoni effect, which acts as a restoring force to the lamellae.
+The stabilization of foam is caused by van der Waals forces between the molecules in the foam, electrical double layers created by dipolar surfactants, and the Marangoni effect, which acts as a restoring force to the lamellae.

 The Marangoni effect depends on the liquid that is foaming being impure.
 Generally, surfactants in the solution decrease the surface tension.
 The surfactants also clump together on the surface and form a layer as shown below.

 For the Marangoni effect to occur, the foam must be indented as shown in the first picture.
-This indentation increases local surface area.
+This indentation increases the local surface area.
 Surfactants have a larger diffusion time than the bulk of the solution—so the surfactants are less concentrated in the indentation.

 Also, surface stretching makes the surface tension of the indented spot greater than the surrounding area.
-Consequentially—since diffusion time for the surfactants is large—the Marangoni effect has time to take place.
+Consequentially—since the diffusion time for the surfactants is large—the Marangoni effect has time to take place.
 The difference in surface tension creates a gradient, which instigates fluid flow from areas of lower surface tension to areas of higher surface tension.
 The second picture shows the film at equilibrium after the Marangoni effect has taken place.

+Curing a foam solidifies it, making it indefinitely stable at STP.